-What is your connection with the École du Louvre?
+What are your connections with the École du Louvre?

-In 2016, through my foundation — the Francis Bacon MB Art Foundation Monaco — I entered into a partnership with the École du Louvre, under which, every four years, a research scholarship is offered to a postgraduate from the school whose work relates to the painter Francis Bacon or which has a direct link with the artist (a comparative study between Bacon and one or more other artist(s), thematic studies relating to his work or his artistic practice, etc.).
+In 2016, through my foundation — the Francis Bacon MB Art Foundation Monaco — I entered into a partnership with the École du Louvre, under which, every four years, a research scholarship is awarded to a postgraduate from the school whose work relates to the painter Francis Bacon or which has a direct link with the artist.

-These early collaborations with the school gave me the opportunity to discover a unique and fascinating institution, adjoining the greatest museum in the world, close to other major museums, and offering a unique educational model with teachers passionate about their mission.
+These early collaborations gave me the opportunity to discover a unique and fascinating institution, adjoining the greatest museum in the world, closely connected with other major museums, and offering a unique educational model with teachers passionate about their mission.

 How did you become the patron of this project?

-Through the partnership I had entered into with the École du Louvre, I was introduced to Claire Barbillon who took over as director of the school in 2017.
-I was immediately impressed by her singular career, her wish to communicate and her ambitions for the future of the school.
-I had long discussions with her and with her team on various subjects relating to art, the school, her teaching, her plans and her students.
-When, in 2018, Claire Barbillon told me about her aspiration to launch a major programme of works at the Aile de Flore site at the Palais du Louvre, to include the redevelopment of the library and its documentation services, the refurbishment of the cafeteria, and the creation of a research centre, I was immediately captivated by this visionary project.
+Through my first partnership with the École du Louvre, I met Claire Barbillon, who took over as Director of the School in 2017.
+I was immediately impressed by her singular career, her passion for sharing knowledge and her ambitions for the future of the school.
+I had long discussions with her and with her team on various subjects relating to art, the school, her pedagogy, her plans and her students.
+When, in 2018, she told me about her aspiration to launch a major programme of works at the heart of the Palais du Louvre, at the Aile de Flore site, to include the redevelopment and refurbishment of the library and its documentation and IT services, and the creation of a research centre, I was immediately captivated by this visionary project.
 Soon after, I offered to support the entire project.